Growing up, lanolin was always in our bathroom cabinet.

 Lanolin can cause sensitivity and allergic contact dermatitis, even in those with otherwise unreactive skin, and nobody is really sure why.

-One theory is that lanolin is similar to our own skin in terms of chemical composition so can penetrate deeper, increasing the risk of sensitivity.
+One theory is that lanolin is similar to our own skin in terms of the chemical composition, so can penetrate deeper, increasing the risk of sensitivity.

-However lanolin is a complex material made up of thousands of molecules and there are so many variables in its production that make pinpointing a trigger tricky.
+However, lanolin is a complex material made up of thousands of molecules and there are so many variables in its production, making pinpointing a trigger tricky.

 Remember – lanolin doesn’t only come in tubs and tubes.
 You might find traces in your wardrobe too!